micegan/NotRussianDodosPureGold/README.md

 # NotRussianDodosPureGold
 Totally Not Russian Ddos, Pure Gold C#

 This is pure c# russian government, internet prowider and few other websites ddos app.
+There are also few russian bank websites listed, put them there the way russians took an impact on Ukrainian banks.
+I will also prowide ddosing using my own servers, but it shouldn't take a damage for a long time.
+That's why me - a great man giving you source of this app for any kind of use, but the use of it better be only the idea, the app was created for.

 Full list of all ip's being ddosed is listed on ippsssdas.txt.
 This thing is open source.